emilianabalaj-design/se_project_coffeeshop-ft/README.md

 # Triple Peaks Coffee Shop

-This is my second projectin the Full-Time Software Engineering program at TripleTen.
+This is my second project in the Full-Time Software Engineering program at TripleTen.
 I built a minimal page for a coffe shop by using HTML and CSS, based on the design brief.
 Our goal was to practice the structure of a webpage, organizing styles with BEM and creating simple animations.

 ## Project features